Graph Defense Diffusion Model

 \subsubsection{Dataset.}

-We conduct our experiments on three benchmark datasets under non-targeted attack (GraD~\cite{liu2023towards}) and targeted attack (Nettack~\cite{zugner2018adversarial}), consisting of two citation graphs, Cora and Citeseer, and a page-page heterogeneous graph, Chameleon.
-When processing the Chameleon dataset, we treated it as a homogeneous dataset by considering all edges as a single category.
+We conduct our experiments on three datasets , consisting of Cora and Citeseer, and Pubmed.
+Notably, we directly apply the training parameters from the smaller Cora dataset to defend against adversarial attacks on Pubmed dataset, thereby verifying the scalability of GDDM.
+For each graph, we randomly split the nodes into 10\% for training, 10\% for validation, and 80\% for testing.
 The statistics for these datasets are provided in Appendix~\ref{appendix:dataset}.